ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock20jgr.rst

    split of a grid square shows the relative error with respect to the reference data set (lower right triangle) and the alternative data set (upper left triangle) which are marked in Table 5.
-White boxes are used when data are not available for a given model and variable.
+White boxes are used when data are not available for a given model and variable (Fig. 6).

 .. _fig_bock20jgr_5:
 .. figure::  /recipes/figures/bock20jgr/patterncor.png
    :align:   center
    :width:   9cm

-   Fig. 7: Centered pattern correlations between models and observations for the annual mean climatology over the period 1980–1999.
+   Centered pattern correlations between models and observations for the annual mean climatology over the period 1980–1999 (Fig. 7).